sergei-mironov/urembed/README.md

 Installation
 ------------

-You will need [http://www.haskell.org/platform/](Haskell platform) and several additional packages.
+You will need [Haskell platform](http://www.haskell.org/platform/) and several additional packages.
 Also, POSIX environment is required (Cygwin should suffice under Windows)